Mental Health Awareness Month

 We would also examine ways to incorporate healthier lifestyle habits into your busy routine.
 Your naturopathic doctor has various resources to help you cope with difficult periods of life, enabling you to take care of your health.

 Example 2: A middle-aged patient with high stress at work and home (think family and financial stressors) comes to our office complaining of panic attacks.
 For many, panic attacks occur randomly but are worse in crowded areas.
 Anxiety associated with the anticipation of these attacks can worsen and can render daily life unmanageable.

 A NATURAL APPROACH: Since panic attacks can be mistaken for heart conditions or events, your doctor may order in-depth cardiac labs and perform a physical exam.
 Once diagnosed, panic attacks are very well treated with natural approaches such as acupuncture, mind-body techniques, and cognitive retraining.
 Conveniently, these therapies can be done simultaneously in the same office visit!
 Acupuncture ear seeds and herbal medicine for calming an overactive nervous system may also be prescribed short-term until the situation resolves.

 Naturopathic medicine includes many different types of therapies that can be tailored to fit your lifestyle and situation.
 Our doctors have specific areas of expertise ranging from chronic depression and anxiety, to adrenal fatigue and PTSD.
 They will compassionately support you along your way, without judgment, towards a more balanced and peaceful life.**

-**This blog provides general information about naturopathic medicine, health and wellness.
+**This blog provides general information about naturopathic medicine, health, and wellness.
 The content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
-If a person has a medical concern, he or she should consult with an licensed physician or health care provider.
+If a person has a medical concern, he or she should consult with a licensed physician or health care provider.